WSWUP/dri-owrd-et/README.md

 2. Leverage the same workflow to add additional years (i.e., 2023 and forward) of data to the geopackage.

-The repository is structured with a series of Jupyter Notebooks, one for each of the following components of the overall workflow:
+The repository is structured with a series of Jupyter Notebooks (found in the "notebooks" sub-folder), one for each of the following components of the overall workflow:
 1. **pre_processing.ipynb** - Field boundary pre-processing and attribution
 2. **ee_zonal_stats.ipynb** - Timeseries extractions using the Google Earth Engine ([GEE](https://earthengine.google.com/)) Python Application Programming Interface ([API](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api))
-3. **post_processing** - Post-processing, spatial joins of model outputs, spatial aggregations, and geopackage development
+3. **post_processing.ipynb** - Post-processing, spatial joins of model outputs, spatial aggregations, and geopackage development

 The components above generally follow the workflow diagram below: